Justuks/JavaScript/README.md

 ### Both images were taken from [pexels](https://www.pexels.com/) .

 # Features
-### Navigation links
+### Logo and the Navigation links

 ![newnav](https://user-images.githubusercontent.com/93588907/153230696-5dfb689e-63e1-43cf-8eb6-d4da233ca04e.png)

 ### Navigation links are easy to use.
+They spread across all three pages.
-Besides two internal conectors, there are links to
+### Besides two internal conectors, there are links to
 ### social media accounts.
 ### - User Stories: 2, 8 covered.